First time? Need a refresher? This is the page for you.

 You bought your first class and you’re ready to fly… Congratulations!
 Be warned, trapeze can become an addicting (and exhilarating) habit.
 Don’t fight it.
-Trapeze isn’t just a bucket-list activity, you can JOIN THE TRAPEZE HIGH CLUB and do trapeze all the time!
+Trapeze isn’t just a bucket-list activity, you can join the Trapeze High “Flight Club” and do trapeze all the time!
 Get in the best shape of your life, while having the most fun you’ve ever had doing a fitness activity.
-On your first day, you can hang upside down by your knees, back flip and even attempt a “catch”!!
+On your first day, you can hang upside down by your knees, back flip and even attempt a “catch”!
 This guide will help you know what else you are in for…

 Safety is the number one priority!
 Trapeze High offers the highest level of professional trapeze instruction and safety for your protection.

 A minimum of 3 fully trained staff operate the rig, and you will be harnessed in safety lines and swing above a safety net at all times.
 Trained staff assists flyers every step of the way.
 While learning to “fly” is very exciting and fun, the risks involved are mostly emotional.

 It is an extremely controlled environment, hurting people is bad for business.
 It’s important that you listen.
 The rules are for your safety.
 A few scrapes or bruises, as in any activity, sometimes occur.
 However, rest assured every precaution is taken to make sure that each participant enjoys a safe experience.

 WHAT IS THE FLYING TRAPEZE EXPERIENCE LIKE?

 You’re going to learn a bunch of trapeze lingo and be told a lot of stuff in a short time.
 We do this so that you can get you up in the air and having fun ASAP.
 Here is some of the trapeze lingo that you might hear on your first day, together with their meanings.

 “Listo”: Spanish for “Ready.”
 The instructors use this word to communicate with each other that the flyer is preparing to leave the platform.